Flotomate/product_docs/source/asset-management/asset-management-intro.rst

 Software Metering
 -----------------

-{Product} tracks three critical data of all Software in the Asset
+Flotomate tracks three critical data of all Software in the Asset
 repository: usage statistics of an Asset, total usage time in minutes and elapsed time since last used.
 Such data directly helps you to track the usability of a Software, and it can be coupled with other data to